All Episodes

 Iran will resume uranium enrichment if the European Union does not recognize its right to do so, two Iranian nuclear negotiators said in an interview published Thursday.

-If we don't let Iran go nuclear, they're gonna go nuclear.
+If we don't let Iran go nuclear, they're going to go nuclear.

 That position might tax even the nuanced detecting skills of John Kerry.